epidemics/covid/README.md

 Rather overcommunicate what you are working on.

-# Deployment
+## Deployment

 We use Github Actions.
-The pipeline is specified in `.github/workflows/pythonapp.yml`
+The pipeline is specified in `.github/workflows/main.yml`

-* On a merge to `staging` branch, the code is deployed to the staging environment: http://staging.epidemicforecasting.org/
+- On a merge to `staging` branch, the code is deployed to the staging environment: http://staging.epidemicforecasting.org/
-* On a merge to `master` branch, the code is deployed to the production environment: http://epidemicforecasting.org/
+- On a merge to `master` branch, the code is deployed to the production environment: http://epidemicforecasting.org/

-# Using Google Cloud Storage for the web assets
-We are using Google Cloud Storage bucket called `static-covid`.
-To upload things there you need:

-1. permissions to upload things there, can be granted to your gmail account by owners of the `GCP` project (@hnykda, @gavento, @laggeros, ...)
-2. either use `gsutil`: `gsutil -h "Cache-Control:public, max-age=10" cp -a public-read  <your-file> gs://static-covid/static/`
-3. Or go via [browser to the bucket](https://console.cloud.google.com/storage/browser/static-covid?forceOnBucketsSortingFiltering=false&project=epidemics-270907), upload the file via UI and make [them public](https://cloud.google.com/storage/docs/access-control/making-data-public).

-You can see in the `gsutil` command that it's setting `Cache-Control`.
-By default, files are cached under the same name up to 1 hour.
-So you either want to reduce it to the above (10 seconds) or have to use a different name.
-Sadly, there is no way to do this via the web console.
-For that, there is a handy [CI bit here](https://github.com/epidemics/covid/blob/master/.github/workflows/pythonapp.yml#L19-L21) - once a build is triggered (on ANY branch), all files are set to be public and with lower cache.
-So if you don't wanna mess with gsutil on your machine, just upload the files and trigger a build by random commit.